 Find out as much as you can about the artist who made the work.
 Take a look at auction result databases such as Artnet or Artprice.
 You can go to a library like the Frick Art Reference Library in New York that has a subscription, if you don’t yourself.
 Do your research thoroughly.
 Check whether these works come up at auction regularly and what prices you should expect.
 Most estimates are based on past auction records so when artists have a much shorter auction record the cataloguers have a slightly harder time.
 That always represents an opportunity.

-For a lower priced auction such as “Made in America”, it’s not unusual to find that the works haven’t come up much at auction so you need to broaden your search.
+For a lower priced auction, such as the 2016 “Made in America” auction, it’s not unusual to find that the works haven’t come up much at auction so you need to broaden your search.
 If we stick with the theme of landscapes, find out what landscapes like this often fetch.
 Try to seek out the closest type, period and, as basic as this sounds, scale.
 Sometimes a very large work is hard to sell so a more domestically scaled work will be more expensive.

 If you’re working with a smaller budget, you aren’t going to get the brand names.
 This is to your advantage.
 You’re looking for what in French is called the petit-maître or if you’re working with contemporary it’s the emerging artist - someone with no track record.
 True connoisseurs say it’s not the name, it’s the object.
 I know a number of dealers who particularly love buying that anonymous drawing or painting and doing the leg work themselves.
 They might not be able to come up with a perfect attribution but if they do they’ll discover something really remarkable and that’s where the payoff is - both intellectually and, potentially, financially.